aruizdealarcon/ipetikzmod/README.md

 ## A few useful rules and features

 ### Feature #1.
-Create new colors
+New colors

-In some occasions, we will want to change the names of the colors for others.

 By default, the colors found with these addons are the ones defined by the package _xcolor_ with the option _dvipsnames_.

-I chose ... among the following, but you can include more if you want or even define new ones.
+We have chosen the following colors, replacing and extending the original ones from the IPE editor:

 <p align="center">
 <img src="https://github.com/aruizdealarcon/ipetikzmod/blob/main/readme_files/paleta.png?raw=true" height="300"/>